The central role of instructor-led training in ‘finding the better way’

 How do we embrace the next stage of digitisation?

-Montana Yeomans is Associate Director of BIM & Digital Engineering at McBains.
+Devan Mistry, Associate Director (Strategic BIM Lead) at McBains.
 Part of his remit is to oversee, and plan for, the organisation’s needs around BIM and associated workflows, usually planning for a year ahead.
 A working group convenes to explore individual and aggregate training requirements for the McBains teams.

 Whilst the process can be somewhat granular at the level of individual requirements, it is alleviated by ongoing recourse to the e-learning platform Pinnacle Series, and the skills gap analysis and benchmarking capabilities provided by KnowledgeSmart.

 “Whenever they need to, and from wherever they’re working, individuals can simply go to their browsers, search for the topic they need to refresh their skills in, and then gain access to video tutorials, tips and hints, walk-throughs and other aids.
 Nothing gets held up just because someone may have forgotten a specific aspect of functionality in software that they are overall familiar with.
 This is the value of online learning,” says Devan.